An Initiative of the Nancy Neffson & Wetmore Family Foundation

 Brooke's Story

-Brooke is known for her big-picture thinking and deep understanding of special education law and policy, particularly how these systems intersect with the lives of real people in our communities.
+Brooke is known for her big-picture thinking and understanding of special education law and policy, particularly how these systems intersect with the lives of real people in our communities.
 Through her involvement with the Kinship Fund, Brooke became connected to the San Diego Office of the Primary Public Defender, Juvenile Justice Division.
-There, she collaborates with some of the county’s most dedicated child and family advocates, supporting youth who are navigating the justice system by championing holistic and transformative educational advocacy.
+There, she has collaborated with some of the county’s most dedicated child and family advocates, supporting youth who are navigating the justice system by championing holistic and transformative educational advocacy.

 Jessica's Story